circleci/circleci-docs/jekyll/_cci2/caching.md

 ## Overview
 {:.no_toc}

 A cache stores a hierarchy of files under a key.
-Use the cache to store data that makes your job faster, but in the case of a cache miss or zero cache restore the job will still run successfully, for example, by caching Npm, Gem, or Maven package  directories.
+Use the cache to store data that makes your job faster, but in the case of a cache miss or zero cache restore the job will still run successfully.
+For example, you might cache `NPM` package directories (known as `node_modules`); the first time your job runs it will download all your dependencies, cache them, and—provided your cache is valid—the cache will be used to speed up your job the next time it is run.

 Caching is a balance between reliability (not using an out-of-date or inappropriate cache) and getting maximum performance (using a full cache for every build).